PEXANE2/azure-docs.tr-tr/articles/cognitive-services/text-analytics/includes/quickstarts/csharp-sdk.md

 {
     var documents = new List<string>
     {
-        "The food and service were unacceptable, but the concierge were nice.", "The rooms were beautiful.
-The AC was good and quiet.", "The breakfast was good, but the toilet was smelly.", "Loved this hotel - good breakfast - nice shuttle service - clean rooms.", "I had a great unobstructed view of the Microsoft campus.", "Nice rooms but bathrooms were old and the toilet was dirty when we arrived.", "We changed rooms as the toilet smelled."
+        "The food and service were unacceptable, but the concierge were nice."
     };

     AnalyzeSentimentResultCollection reviews = client.AnalyzeSentimentBatch(documents, options: new AnalyzeSentimentOptions()